How to Find the Best Health Insurance

 During open enrollment, which typically runs from November 1 to December 15, you can change or update your health insurance enrollment for the upcoming year.
 There’s no better time than right now to start preparing.
 If you’re looking for a new health insurance plan, search online to compare your choices and find an affordable option.

 Here are the steps you’ll want to take in order to find the best health insurance for your healthcare needs and your budget.

 First and foremost, you have to decide where you’re going to shop for a new health insurance plan.
 You have a few options, and there are multiple online marketplaces available for you to browse, search for, and compare different plan options.

 Many people are able to receive health insurance through their employers.
 If your employer offers health insurance plans, you can look at your benefit options to see which plans are available to you and what they’ll cost.
 You may have just one option, or your employer may offer a few different choices.

 If you don’t have access to health insurance through your employer – or you do, but you’d like to choose a different plan – you can purchase a plan through healthcare exchanges and marketplaces online.

 There are a number of different marketplaces you can shop.
 There’s a federal marketplace available at HealthCare.gov, and there are also individual state marketplaces.
 Twelve states and the District of Columbia offer their own health insurance exchanges, so check online to see which marketplace is the best fit for your zip code or state of residence.
 To find available plans, all you have to do is enter your zip code on the HealthCare.gov website.
-You’ll then be sent to the right marketplace for Virginia or be able to shop on the federal marketplace.
+You’ll then be sent to the right marketplace for your state or be able to shop on the federal marketplace.

 There is one more way you can purchase health insurance.
 You can shop through a private health insurance exchange and buy directly through an insurance company or agent.
 However, keep in mind that if you opt to shop privately, you won’t be eligible for tax credits or income-based discounts on your premium costs.